RSS Feed Widget for Website. No-code - Poper

 Six things that matter when you are paying for an RSS widget, not 30 features no one uses.

 Most third-party feed widgets are locked to one platform: Medium, Substack, or YouTube.
-Poper RSS Feed is platform-agnostic and reads any standards-compliant RSS 2.0, Atom 1.0, or JSON Feed 1.1 source.
-Blog, podcast, news outlet, GitHub release feed, npm package feed, custom backend, anything.
-The contract is the open standard, not a private API.
-Sources can come and go, formats can be mixed, and your embed keeps working because RSS itself has been a stable spec since 1999.
+Poper RSS Feed is platform-agnostic and reads any RSS feed URL.
+Blog, podcast, news outlet, GitHub release feed, npm package feed, custom backend, anything that publishes RSS.
+The contract is the open standard, not a private API, so sources can come and go and your embed keeps working because RSS itself has been a stable spec since 1999.

 Use cases

-Where RSS Feed Widget: Embed Any RSS or Atom Feed on Your Website actually moves the needle
+Where RSS Feed Widget: Embed Any RSS Feed on Your Website actually moves the needle

-Four buyer types who get the most lift from embedding RSS Feed Widget: Embed Any RSS or Atom Feed on Your Website on their site.
+Four buyer types who get the most lift from embedding RSS Feed Widget: Embed Any RSS Feed on Your Website on their site.

-Podcast feed use case showing a studio microphone with an audio waveform feeding three iTunes-style episode cards rendered from the podcast RSS enclosure tag
+Podcast feed use case showing a studio microphone with an audio waveform feeding three episode cards rendered from the podcast RSS feed

-Personal blog syndication use case showing a writing desk with notebook, pen and coffee mug next to an orange Subscribe via RSS feed button and an email-followers card with 2,418 subscribers
+Personal blog syndication use case showing a writing desk with notebook, pen and coffee mug next to an orange RSS feed block of recent posts

 Personal blog syndication